-Expenditures for all such claims in each of the fiscal years 2010 to 2014, inclusive, is shown below (in millions):
+Expenditures for all such claims in each of the fiscal years 2011 to 2015, inclusive, is shown below (in millions):

-The County Comptroller recorded a long-term liability of \$296 million for estimated future property tax refunds in the County's government-wide financial statement of net position at December 31, 2014.
-The County Comptroller recorded an additional accrued liability for property tax refunds of \$10.6 million as current liabilities in the County's governmental fund statements and the statement of net position at December 31, 2014.
-The 2016-2019 Multi-Year Financial Plan projects borrowings to finance property tax refunds in the amount \$120 million by the end of 2017; such borrowings are subject to NIFA approval.
+The County Comptroller recorded a long-term liability of \$302.6 million for estimated future property tax refunds in the County's government-wide financial statement of net position at December 31, 2015.
+The County Comptroller recorded an additional accrued liability for property tax refunds of \$13.8 million as current liabilities in the County's governmental fund statements and the statement of net position at December 31, 2015.
+The 2017-2020 Multi-Year Financial Plan projects borrowing(s) to finance property tax refunds in the amount \$60 million by the end of 2017; such borrowing(s) are subject to NIFA approval.
 If the County Legislature does not enact bond ordinance(s) by the required supermajority for such borrowings, or if NIFA subsequently does not approve such borrowing(s), significant expenditures could be accrued, without offsetting revenues.
 No assurances can be given, however, that such actions will occur.
-The 2016-2019 Multi-Year Financial Plan projects that the County will no longer borrow to pay new property tax liabilities beginning in 2018.
-On November 21, 2014, the Governor signed legislation (Ch.
-458 of 2014) creating a Disputed Assessment Fund whereby class four (commercial) property owners in the County will be required to pay a charge equivalent to the amount of taxes being disputed in proceedings brought by them under Article 7 of the RPTL.
+The 2017-2020 Multi-Year Financial Plan projects that the County will no longer borrow to pay new property tax liabilities beginning in 2018.
+State law creating a Disputed Assessment Fund requires class four (commercial) property owners in the County to pay a charge projected to be equivalent to the amount of taxes being disputed in proceedings brought by them under Article 7 of the RPTL.
 This will provide a recurring revenue source for the payment for such refunds related to the 2016-2017 school districts and 2017 general tax rolls and each tax roll thereafter.

-Following from NIFA's declaration of a control period on January 26, 2011, NIFA may seek, among other things, to restrict in whole or in part the County's ability to issue debt to finance expenditures, including, but not limited to, the payment of property tax refunds.
-For further information regarding NIFA's declaration of a control period, see "APPENDIX A - INFORMATION ABOUT THE COUNTY - MONITORING AND OVERSIGHT - External - NIFA" herein.
-See "COUNTY FINANCIAL CONDITION - 2016 Budget and 2016-2019 Multi-Year Financial Plan" herein.
+Following from NIFA's declaration of a control period on January 26, 2011, NIFA may continue to seek, among other things, to restrict in whole or in part the County's ability to issue debt to finance expenditures, including, but not limited to, the payment of property tax refunds.
+For further information regarding NIFA's declaration of a control period, see "MONITORING AND OVERSIGHT - External - NIFA" herein.
+See "COUNTY FINANCIAL CONDITION - 2017 Budget and 2017-2020 Multi-Year Financial Plan" herein.